tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 ## Explanation ##

-In a sequential control flow of asynchronous tasks, tasks could be known beforehand or unknown given in a more dynamic way like a collection of tasks.
-Here we will talk about the former as the latter is a special use case of the sequential execution (sequential iteration) and is explained in a separate pattern.
 The sequential execution pattern can be implemented using either old school **callbacks** or the more development friendly **promises**, where either implementation should give us the same execution.

 ### Sequential execution with callbacks ###